datwolfyy/ly-reloaded/readme.md

 We have patched Ly to properly set XDG_SESSION_TYPE so that Plank (and other apps that check this environment variable) launch and work properly.

+## Download
+A package is availabie in the AUR as ``ly-plank-patched``.
+However, to make it work, you'll need to, after installing the package, enable the ``ly`` systemd service.

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)
  - a C standard library